Desarol/gatsby-starter-drupal-i18n/README.md

 Start your Gatsby/Drupal i18n project with this boilerplate.
 This starter ships with:

-- A pre-configured gatsby-source-drupal plugin which assumes translatable Article content type
+- Pulls translated articles from a default Drupal instance
+- Multilingual GraphQL patterns
+- Custom React context for language state
+- Provides a simple way to translate interface strings
-- A simple language toggle connected with sample multilingual GraphQL queries
+- Provides a language toggle UI component
-- A translatable Blog Listing component
+- Integrates with lang and hreflang

 ## Create your Drupal site on Pantheoon

 - Create your own drupal site with [Pantheon](https://pantheon.io/register) (or Drupal hosting provider of your choice)